Why The Fax Machine Wasn’t An Overnight Success

 In response to the crisis, the demand for cars bought online has gone through the roof, with companies like Geely who owns the Volvo brand and is the largest privately-owned car producer in China, even setting up an e-commerce store promising fully contact-less process from pre-purchase including a test drive, right through to post-purchase delivery.

 Frost And Sullivan consulting estimate that by 2025 six million cars will be purchased via online platforms.
-As the coronavirus takes hold across the globe, and with pockets of outbreaks affecting entire cities and regions, there will be more scope to grow this further using eCommerce websites and online transactions.
-But even beyond the large outlay of domestic vehicles, what else will people be buying more of through online channels?
+As the coronavirus takes hold across the globe, there will be more scope to grow this further using eCommerce websites and online transactions.
+Tesla has already disrupted the way we buy cars to a large degree, but even beyond the large outlay of domestic vehicles, what else will people be buying more of through online channels?

 How Will Online Buying Habits Change Because Of Coronavirus?